Skip to Content

 Sometimes it’s easier to just travel with your baby’s Pack and Play instead of relying on borrowing or renting one when you reach your travel destination.

 If you’re looking for a portable bassinet, I like the Fisher Price Rock With Me bassinet.
-It’s a small-space bassinet and a great Rock N Play alternative, and eliminates all of the dangers the Rock N Play was recalled for.
+It’s a small-space bassinet and a great Rock N Play alternative.

 I also love the Pack N Play for travel.
 It grows with your baby, and can also be used as a play yard when you’re away from home.